 Once I knew why I was procrastinating, I could set about working out how to conquer it.
 Here were the three steps which worked for me.

 Now I take a major procrastination-worthy project and then chop that mother up until it’s in small pieces I can achieve in under 40 minutes.
 Then I choose four of those tasks to complete in a day and I do the hardest one first thing in the morning when I am fresh and optimistic.
 Much of my work is management consulting: big projects which run for a few months.
 This chop-up technique has changed my life.

-I use a simple, free to-do list app called Wunderlist (acquired by Microsoft in 2015) which is synced between my lappy and my phone.
+I use a super simple, free to-do list app called To-Do which is synced between my lappy and my phone.
 It makes the most rewarding KAH-PRRRING noise when I tick off a completed subtask of my huge project.
 Only after that first step in the huge scary project is nailed for the day, and I can KAH-PRRRING it off my list, do I go for a run and feed my body with the buzz of endorphins and some vitamin D.